Top Software Testing Trends to Look Out for in 2023

 IoT is used in sensitive data such as your video footages via CCTVs or your personal health data etc. Such sensitive data needs to be protected well before propagating it through the internet channels.

 Hence, a special focus remains on the automation testing of the IoT devices using appropriate data.
 For example, if we are testing a voice assistant, a lot of human-like sentences need to be constructed.
-With such a boom in the IoT industry, in 2022, it will definitely be one thing to look forward to.
+With such a boom in the IoT industry, in 2023, it will definitely be one thing to look forward to for both consumers and IOT developers.

 Research and market survey projects the revenue from RPA to be around 3.4 billion US dollars by 2027.
 With 28.2% year-on-year growth, RPA is always preferred to be the first choice for performing the automation of mundane tasks.